Skip to contents

 • post baseline information (MARTINI pipeline aims at assessing the relation of baseline information with a given outcome.
 Consequently, outcome-related information should be removed (e.g. death flag))

-• variables are available in both a continuous as well as categorical version (e.g. age, BMI, weight), there is no automated selection available
+• variables are available in both a continuous as well as categorical version (e.g. age, BMI, weight, potentially across domains), there is no automated selection available

 • different groupings based on the same variable (e.g. country group)